Metro

 Share

-Japan has an anti-dumping into hot-dip from and Korea, following a petition filed by domestic steel producers, including Nippon Steel and Kobe Steel.
-The petitioners allege that the influx of cheaper imports has led to a decline in domestic demand and forced them to reduce .
+Japan has initiated an anti-dumping investigation into hot-dip galvanized steel imports from China and South Korea, following a petition filed by domestic steel producers, including Nippon Steel and Kobe Steel.
+The petitioners allege that the influx of cheaper imports has led to a decline in domestic demand and forced them to reduce prices.
 Hot-dip galvanized steel, commonly used in construction for outdoor applications, is the focus of this probe.
 The investigation excludes imports from Hong Kong and Macau.

-Tadashi Imai, chairman of the Japan Iron and Steel Federation and of Nippon Steel, emphasized that the investigation is conducted fairly and independently in with World Trade Organization (WTO) to address unfair import practices.
-He also warned that protectionism could expose Japan to harmful, low-cost steel imports that threaten domestic steel manufacturing.
+Tadashi Imai, chairman of the Japan Iron and Steel Federation and president of Nippon Steel, emphasized that the investigation is conducted fairly and independently in line with World Trade Organization (WTO) rules to address unfair import practices.
+He also warned that increasing global protectionism could expose Japan to harmful, low-cost steel imports that threaten domestic steel manufacturing.

-The Japanese government’s to this anti-dumping probe underscores its commitment to safeguarding domestic industries from unfair trade practices and ensuring a level playing field in the global .
+The Japanese government’s decision to launch this anti-dumping probe underscores its commitment to safeguarding domestic industries from unfair trade practices and ensuring a level playing field in the global market.

 Share